cobudget-old/cobudget/STACK.md

 # Cobudget User Interface Stack

-So you want to learn about the internals of Cobudget's User Interface?
+So you want to learn about the internals of Cobudget's user interface?
 Sweet!

 ## Entry Points

 There are three entry points that are bundled to the client:

-1. [./src/index.js](./src/index.js): this is the entry point for [`browserify`](http://browserify.org) which traverses and transforms our Javascript into a single `build/scripts/index.js`.
+1. [./src/index.js](./src/index.js): this is the entry point for [`browserify`](http://browserify.org) which traverses, transforms, and bundles our Javascript into a single `build/scripts/index.js`.
-1. [./src/index.sass](./src/index.sass): this is the entry point for [`sass`](http://sass-lang.com) which traverses and transforms our Sass into a single `build/styles/index.css`.
+1. [./src/index.sass](./src/index.sass): this is the entry point for [`sass`](http://sass-lang.com) which traverses, transforms, and bundles our Sass into a single `build/styles/index.css`.
-1. [./src/index.html](./src/index.html): this is the file delivered to the client on page fetch, which references the above JS and CSS entry points.
+1. [./src/index.html](./src/index.html): this is the file delivered to the client on page fetch, which references the above JS and CSS bundles.

 ## Modules